PrestonKnopp/language-gdscript/README.md

 - Connecting to Godot's Language Server
   - The Godot Editor must be open to connect.
   - The editor will automatically try connecting when opening a GDScript file.
-  - It will fallback to a basic completion provider when not available.

 - Show GDScript Language Client's status via
   - Packages > Lang GDScript > Show Language Client Status or